Key Management

 Using the same key for both AVS registration and consensus introduces a security vulnerability, as the key must be stored on the task-performing machine in a potentially insecure format—either as raw text or within an encrypted Keystore file.

-Depending on security requirements, Operators can either use a single key for all AVS operations or separate them into a Controller Key and a Consensus Key.
+Depending on security requirements, Operators can either use a single key for all AVS operations or separate them into a and a .

 When registering as an Operator using the CLI, users are required to provide both keys separately.